Ridinger

 as before with its lot no. 136 on the underlay carton

-Fine black impression rich in contrast – nuance-rich the light falling in from above – with WANGEN watermark as standing for contemporary impressions with margins of 7-10 mm running around.
+Fine black impression rich in contrast – full of nuance the incidental light from above – with WANGEN watermark as standing for contemporary impressions with margins of 7-10 mm running around.
 In the left half, optically disguised by the mezzotint technique, slightly waved and generally spotted as little perceptible in the subject.
 A throughout fine general impression maintained though.

 as one of Ridinger’s nine crucifixions in their again and again varying fascination of the event.